Laci1953/Cowgol_on_CP_M/README.md

 The following executables are needed:
  - $EXEC.COM , the "batch processor" from the HiTech's C compiler
  - COWGOL.COM , the component that launches all other executables (a modified variant of the HiTech's C.COM)
- - COWFE.COM , part of the Cowgol compiler (a modified variant of the original COWFE written by David Given)
+ - COWFE.COM , part of the Cowgol compiler
- - COWBE.COM , part of the Cowgol compiler (a modified variant of the original COWBE written by David Given)
+ - COWBE.COM , part of the Cowgol compiler
- - COWLINK.COM , part of the Cowgol compiler (a modified variant of the original COWLINK written by David Given)
+ - COWLINK.COM , part of the Cowgol compiler
  - COWFIX.COM , interface to Z80AS (transforms the COWLINK's output to a syntax accepted by Z80AS and performs code optimizations)
  - Z80AS.COM , the assembler ( see https://github.com/Laci1953/Z80AS )
  - LINK.COM , the HiTech's linker